replicate/cog/docs/getting-started-own-model.md

 ## Prerequisites

-- **A trained model**.
-If you don't already have your own trained model, you can use one from [https://github.com/replicate/cog-examples](replicate/cog-examples).
 - **macOS or Linux**.
 Cog works on macOS and Linux, but does not currently support Windows.
 - **Docker**.
 Cog uses Docker to create a container for your model.
 You'll need to [https://docs.docker.com/get-docker/](install Docker) before you can run Cog.